gianpaj/onova-mobileapp/README.md

 - Deploy a new version to the Google Play

-  This also sends the source code to Sentry.io and sends a msg on Slack the #bots-dev-onova channel once finished 🎉
+  Build and sends the source code to Sentry.io and sends a msg on Slack the #bots-dev-onova channel once finished 🎉

       fastlane deploy